 The Daubenton’s bat is a medium-sized bat species.
 They have shiny, red-brown fur with a pale underside and a round face.
 They have a steady flight, often within a few centimetres of the water surface and is reminiscent of a small hovercraft.
 Their main diet consists of midges, caddis flies, pond skaters and mayflies.
 In summer they roost in buildings, tunnels, under bridges and trees.
 In winter, they hibernate in caves, mines and other underground sites.

-- Promote public awareness of bats.
+- Increase public awareness of the value of bats.

 - Ensure the Scottish Biodiversity Strategy is fully implemented.

-Vulnerability to poor water quality due to feeding habits.
+- Vulnerability to poor water quality due to feeding habits.